LouisDesdoigts/dLux/docs/API/images.md

 image = dl.Image(np.ones((256, 256)), 0.1)
 image *= 2
+image /= 2
 image += 1
-image /= 2
+image -= 1
 ```

+Here `*` and `/` scale the pixel values by the given factor, and `+` and `-` add or subtract the given value from all pixel values.

-On top of these, it implements a number of methods that allow for the manipulation of the image, these are:
+On top of these operators, the `Image` class also implements a number of methods that allow for the manipulation of the image.
+For more details on these, see the `Image API` above.
+These methods are:

 ### `Downsample`

-Downsamples the image by a factor of n.
-This is done by summing the image pixels in n x n blocks.
+Downsamples the image by a factor of $n$.
+This is done by summing the image pixels in $n \times n$ blocks.

 ### `Convolve`

-Convolves the image with another image.
+Convolves the image with another.
 This is done using the `jax.scipy.signal.convolve` function.

-### `Rotate`
+### `Rotate(angle)`

 Rotates the image by a given angle.
 This is done using interpolation methods.